 In this fourth volume of Timmy Failure’s memoirs, Timmy is forced to hit the road in a cross-country trip that includes Timmy’s mom, Total the polar bear, Doorman Dave, and smells-like-a-tangerine criminal mastermind Molly Moskins.
 It’s a world gone mad, where good becomes bad, and Timmy Failure is a condemned man.

-His name is Failure.
-Timmy Failure.
-And his detective agency is on the verge of global domination.
+His name is Failure, Timmy Failure.
+His detective agency is on the verge of global domination.
 Global riches.
 Global fame.
-And yet the gods keep throwing him curveballs: for starters, academic probation.
+In this, the third volume of his memoirs, Timmy Failure will reveal how he will triumph over the curveballs of the gods: for starters, academic probation.
 The coveted Miracle Report is the key to everything, including a good grade.
 It’s dirty business.
 It’s best you know nothing.
-But one thing is for sure: Timmy Failure will be triumphant again!

 “An endearingly pathetic antihero with delusions of greatness. . . .
 Seldom has failure been so likable — or so funny.” — The Wall Street Journal